vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 desires.

-In this post, I'll look at the idea of entitlement, why I think entitlement is a key amplifier to negative thoughts, exploration of related ideas, and ways to reduce one's sense of entitlement without (necessarily) reducing the intensity of one's desires.
+In this post, I'll look at the idea of entitlement, why I think entitlement is a key amplifier of negative thoughts, exploration of related ideas, and ways to reduce one's sense of entitlement without (necessarily) reducing the intensity of one's desires.
 This is probably important because for many people (and to some extent, for